andi611/andi611.github.io/_pages/about.md

 My research interests include self-supervised learning, pre-training, and representation learning in the speech and NLP domain.

-My colleagues and I developed the [S3PRL toolkit](https://github.com/s3prl/s3prl), which provides an easy-to-use self-supervised toolkit, with unified interface for all kinds of self-supervised models and various downstream tasks.
+My colleagues and I developed the [S3PRL toolkit](https://github.com/s3prl/s3prl), which provides an easy-to-use self-supervised toolkit, with a unified interface for all kinds of self-supervised models and various downstream tasks.

 **I have launched a new website.
-Please visit my new website for latest information: [www.andytliu.com](https://www.andytliu.com/)**
+Please visit my new website for the latest information: [www.andytliu.com](https://www.andytliu.com/)**

 [Back](#table-of-content)